 Khloe Kardashian ‘Why Do You Photoshop Your Nose?’
-Asks Fan; Lamar Odom Regrets
+Asks Fan, Lamar Odom Regrets

 Khloe Kardashian was also called out for photoshopping her thighs in a picture.
 The Keeping Up with the Kardashians star said she was in an accident when she was a kid.

-Meanwhile, Lamar Odom has come out saying that he regrets cheating on Khloe Kardashian while he was with her, Us Weekly has reported.
+Meanwhile, Lamar Odom has come out saying that he regrets cheating on Khloe Kardashian while he was with her, Us Weekly reported.

 “If there is one thing I regret when I was married, it was having multiple affairs with different women.
 That wasn’t the stand-up thing to do,” Odom said.